seantcaron/tools/README.md

 Install large numbers of R packages from a list.

+#### nodeinfo

+Add this to a Slurm job script to print some node hardware information to the job log for profiling and benchmarking purposes.

 #### pkgsinrepo.pl

 Checks presence-in-repository status of all Package resources in a Puppet manifest.